Short Fiction copyright 2013 by Zoe Zuniga

 The year is 1977.
 I’m 17 years old.

-I have been hitching for about 6 hours from Vermont, through New Hampshire and back to the coast of Maine and I am almost back home to pick up my stuff and move to Vermont.
+I have been hitching for about six hours from Vermont, through New Hampshire, and back to the coast of Maine.
+I’m almost back home to pick up my stuff and move to Vermont.
 My backpack is getting a little heavy.

 I am feeling pretty proud of myself for getting all the way back to my town, hitching on my own without any problems.
 This should be the last ride I have to take to get to the apartment.

 A black sedan pulls up, and I hear a voice in my head say DO NOT GET IN THIS CAR.
 I am about to ignore it; my hand is on the door handle.
 But a white car pulls up behind the sedan and gives two sharp honks.
 The white car is sleek and looks like something out of a sci-fi movie.
 A woman is waving and smiling and gestures for me to get in.

 Then I run back and get into the waiting white car.
 The black sedan peels back out onto the highway with a macho roar.

 “Hi Rachel,” the woman says.
 How does she know my name!
 She looks so familiar like she could be my older sister or a relative.

 “Whew!
 I am glad you did not get in that guy’s car.
 I would have had to follow that guy and get you out before he did it.”

 “Did what?
 How do you know my name?
 Have we met?”

 “We have definitely met!
 You heard the voice in your head, and then you were about to ignore it and get in that black car anyway.
 Am I right?”

 “Yeah!
 I was relieved when you showed up.
 But how did you know I heard a voice in my head?”